 Sizzling sales for Windows 95

-“Early Windows 95 sales sizzle,” claimed the September 6 edition of Computer Reseller News, summing up the excitement.
+“Early Windows 95 sales sizzle,” said the September 6 edition of Computer Reseller News, summing up the excitement.

 While sales started to fall after the two-week mark, it’s hard to overstate just how big Windows 95 seemed at the time of its launch.
 For the operating system’s debut, Microsoft went into marketing overdrive — even paying to light up New York’s Empire State Building in Microsoft colors.

 It became apparent from the start that Windows 95 would be big.
-But by the time news stories began to roll out at the end of its second week, the new Windows OS was clearly a juggernaut.
+But by the time news stories began to roll out at the end of its second week, the new Windows operating system was clearly a juggernaut.

 Its success proved a major blow to Apple’s psyche, as Microsoft delivered what many had feared: an OS close enough to Apple’s to represent a threat.